-This video tests the ballistic resistance of three WWII helmets (American M1, Japanese Type 90, German Stahlhelm) against a Ruger 10/22 chambered in .22 LR.
-While none of the helmets were penetrated, the impacts caused dents of varying severity.
-The German helmet's paint notably held up well.
+This video features Granger Smith testing the durability of historical WWII helmets (American M1, Japanese Type 90, German Stahlhelm) against a customized Ruger 10/22 chambered in .22 LR.
+The host, demonstrating safe firearm handling, explains that these helmets were not designed for direct ballistic impacts.
+The tests show that while the helmets dented, they successfully stopped the .22 LR rounds, with the German helmet's paint notably holding up well.

 This video tests the penetration capabilities of a WW2-era Walther PPK pistol against a German Stahlhelm helmet.
 The PPK, chambered in 7.65mm Browning, fired Sellier & Bellot 73gr FMJ ammunition.
 The test confirmed the bullet's ability to penetrate the helmet, with the recovered projectile showing significant deformation.